Chi Va Chi Sau Ka

-Chi Va Chi Sau Ka (translation: Mister And Missus) is a 2017 Indian Marathi-language satirical romantic comedy drama film directed by Paresh Mokashi and produced by Nikhil Sane and Zee Studios.
-Released in India on 19 May 2017, the film stars Lalit Prabhakar and Mrinmayee Godbole in lead roles and Supriya Pathare, Pradeep Joshi, Jyoti Subhash, Satish Alekar, Purnima Talwalkar, Sunil Abhyankar, Sharmishtha Raut and Pushkar Lonarkar in supporting roles.
+Chi Va Chi Sau Ka (translation: Mister And Misses) is a 2017 Indian Marathi-language satirical romantic comedy drama film directed by Paresh Mokashi and produced by Nikhil Sane and Zee Studios.
+Released on 19 May 2017, the film stars an ensemble cast of Lalit Prabhakar, Mrinmayee Godbole, Supriya Pathare, Pradeep Joshi, Purnima Talwalkar, Sunil Abhyankar, Sharmishtha Raut, Pushkar Lonarkar, Jyoti Subhash, and Satish Alekar.
 The film trailer was released on 30 April 2017.
 The film was remade in Gujarati as Sharato Lagu.